 Now we’re starting to zoom in a lot closer.
 Each lens from here on was a bit more challenging to use, it was harder to get everything I wanted to in the frame.
 You really have to rethink how you take photographs of the landscape around you.

 I found myself taking more detail oriented shots, and using a wide aperture with shallow depth of field, which is a strength of prime lenses.
 This gives the ability to blur out parts of the foreground and background, making a more focused image, with less distractions from other subjects.
-Which is really a beautiful effect!
+Which is truly a beautiful effect!

 About the Lens: The Lumix 42.5mm is most often used as a portrait lens, which it excels at.
-It’s very small in size, and also has a plastic, not very durable body.
+It’s very small in size, and also has a plastic, not very durable, body.
 But the focus is fast and quality is sharp.
 The depth of field at the widest aperture is enough to start blurring backgrounds, but not overdoing it.
 If you have a micro four thirds camera I highly recommend this lens or the equivalent Olympus 45mm f1.8 model.

 More Photos here: Lumix 42.5 f1.7 Image Gallery

 I took this lens out on a hike, not expecting much in the way of landscapes, mostly just expecting to have fun with macro closeups of bugs and insects, etc. that I came across.
 When I got home and looked through my pictures however, I was quite happy with the results on all of them!